Report on Government Services 2024

 Government does not provide funding to any of these services.

-a In Tasmania, some child care services may receive funding under an annual, small capital grants (minor infrastructure) program.
-These services are not included in this table unless they also receive recurrent funding. b In the ACT, child care services and preschool services outside the government sector may receive support through capital grants, rental subsidies, and funding through budget initiatives.
-These services are not included in this table unless they also receive recurrent funding. c The NT Government also provide funding to 3 year old kindergarten services.
+a From 2023, the Victorian Government provided funding to children aged 3 and 4 years at participating kindergarten services. b In Tasmania, some child care services may receive funding under an annual, small capital grants (minor infrastructure) program.
+These services are not included in this table unless they also receive recurrent funding. c In the Australian Capital Territory, child care services and preschool services outside the government sector may receive support through capital grants, rental subsidies, and funding through budget initiatives.
+These services are not included in this table unless they also receive recurrent funding. d The Northern Territory Government also provides funding to three-year-old kindergarten services.

 - funding and/or providing preschool services and, in some cases, providing funding to child care services (including some that also receive Australian Government funding)

-- providing funding to support the implementation of the NP UAECE
+- providing funding to support the implementation of the PRA

 - regulating approved services under the National Quality Framework (NQF) and licensing and/or registering child care services not approved under the NQF